 “Uh, yeah mom, I’ll set a place for him,” Cosmo answered.
-Inwardly, she felt self-satisfied at her actions.
+Inwardly, she felt self-satisfied with her actions.
 ‘Heh heh, still got it.’
 She started to set the table for dinner.

 “How far is Sector 7 from here?”
 Tails asked bluntly.

 Cosmo turned to see the fox rest his sword near the threshold.
 She fought to restrain a sigh.
 ‘I suppose subtly is also not his strong point.
 Well, everyone has a character flaw, I suppose.’
 “Sector 7 is just past Sector 6,” she answered as she pulled dishware from the nearby armoire.
 “Getting to Sector 6 is easy; the checkpoint’s been abandoned since last year, so it’s easy to slip through.
 Getting into Sector 7 though might be tricky.”
 She placed the last plate on the table and began to arrange the cutlery.
 She faced Tails.
 “Do you have an ID card, by any chance?”